 - The dossier for each person in the database should be presented to the user.
-This should include the name, picture and bio. - If the user wants more information they should be able to launch a web browser with a search query of the persons name.
-This can be done by launching the default web browser of the device with some parameters.
-The official Google programmatic search API is no longer useful as it only allows 25 searches a day.
-As a result, for the purposes of this assignment, a Google search can be done by simply loading a URL that looks something like www.google.ca/search?q=this+is+my+search although feel free to use any other search engine, or search method you find useful. - The user should be able to return to the database population screen.
+This should include the name, picture and biographical information. - In the presentation of each dossier, there must be a way to indicate that the user doesn't wish to see this person again.
+If that indication is made, then this person should subsequently be removed from the database. - If the user wants more information they should be able to launch a web browser with a search query of the person's name.
+This can be done by launching the default web browser of the device with appropriate parameters.
+Such a Google search can be done by simply loading a URL that looks something like www.google.ca/search?q=this+is+my+search although feel free to use any other search engine, or search method you find useful. - The user should be able to return to the database population screen.